 Crate Pro 6 includes hundreds of style templates to make getting from quote to cut sheets to floor quickly and accurately.
-Style templates are based on international standards and common modifications.
-Crate Pro 6 is designed for the custom crating company, and while its perfectly acceptable to use a style template exactly as is, its common to make multiple tweaks after you've created your design.
+Style templates are are based on international standards and common modifications.
+Crate Pro 6 is designed for the custom crating company, and a crate style template is your starting point for your design.

-To make Crate Pro most effective for you, its important to choose the style templates that most match your construction methodology.
-While you have access to all the crate style templates, having a Preferred list allows you to most quickly get from entering the ID or content dims to having a final design.
+To make Crate Pro most effective for you, its important to choose the style templates that most closely match your end construction methodology.
+Changes too your initial design should be expected, you do custom work, but you should be able to get from entering the dimensions to printing the cut lists in 5 minutes or less.

 Note: Style templates are not determined by the materials but by the method of construction or how the components are oriented to each other.

 THE FIRST LETTER OF A STYLE IS PRIMARILY DEFINED BY THE BASE -- Light Medium Heavy

 THE SECOND LETTER DETERMINES THE SHEATHING P = plywood L= lumber M = mixed B = both

 THE THIRD LETTER DETERMINES THE FRAMING CLEATING / BATTENS I = inside cleated O= outside cleated N = some panels do not have cleats S = Skid

 PAL are pallet styles